casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

     --node-address http://136.243.187.84:7777 af42bc6dbc58f677d138eb968d897f965f1ed118a40980bc16efbcc2a0c71832
 ```

 This should return a JSON output containing information such as header data, approvers and payments.
+You can also receive this information by using the `verbose` flag with the `put-deploy` subcommand.
 Take time to familiarize yourself with the structure of the output.

 We can use the supplied deploy hash, `af42bc6dbc58f677d138eb968d897f965f1ed118a40980bc16efbcc2a0c71832` to find this contract using a block explorer.
 When viewed through the explorer, the status of the Deploy should be marked as `Success`.